mondeja/mkdocs-include-markdown-plugin/README.md

 ### Directives

-This plugin includes two directives, one to include markdown files and another to include files of any type:
+This plugin provides two directives, one to include markdown files and another to include files of any type.
+Paths of included files can be absolute or relative to the path of the file that includes them:

 #### **`include-markdown`**